GENIVI/rvi_core/hvac_demo/README.md

 See [build instructions](../BUILD.md) for details on the prerequisites for building and running the demo.

+## INSTALL JSONRPCLIB FOR PYTHON

+The python emulator code relies on [JSONRPClib](https://github.com/joshmarshall/jsonrpclib).
+This python package can be installed using either one of the two commands listed below.

+    sudo easy_install jsonrpclib
+    sudo pip install jsonrpclib

 ## CHECK OUT THE RVI SYSTEM ##